rlpddejong/SurgeNetSeg/README.md

 page:\
 https://huggingface.co/TimJaspersTue/SurgeNetSeg

-Place the downloaded `.pth` files in a `weights/` directory (or another preferred location) and point your scripts to that path.
+Place the downloaded `.pth` files in a `gui/weights/` directory (or another preferred location and point your scripts to that path).

 ------------------------------------------------------------------------